ConnorZimmerman/EarthApp/README.md

 `npm install`
 3. Install npm @angular/cli if not alread installed:
  `npm install -g @angular/cli`

-## Development server

-Run `ng serve` within project root directory for a dev server.
+4. Run `ng serve` within the project root directory for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding